2021 Virtual Composition Institute

 Application deadline: Submit by April 15 for priority review.
-Offers will be made on a rolling basis beginning April 16.

 The Virtual Composition Institute offers unique opportunities for a select group of young composers.
 In 2021, this virtual program is open for composers ages 12-35.
 Enrollment is limited.
 Brevard's composition faculty works closely with students and provides instruction through weekly private lessons and a daily seminar.

 During the program, students will produce new works that are performed in a series of public concerts.
 Students collaborate closely with Brevard's New Music Ensemble, comprised of instrumentalists in the College Division who have demonstrated ability and interest in the performance of new music.
 During the season, Brevard's performing ensembles devote time to reading and recording new student works.